Research Group Lab Hall

 American Cancer Society Institutional Research Grant

-ACS-IRG Pilot Awards support the development of exceptional cancer-related research projects for junior faculty members who are in the process of establishing independent cancer research programs.
+The purpose of the individual ACS-IRG Pilot Awards is to support the development of exceptional cancer-related research projects for junior faculty members who are in the process of establishing independent cancer research programs.
 The goal of the individual ACS-IRG pilot awards is to assist junior faculty in generating preliminary data to increase their likelihood of success in obtaining extramural peer-reviewed funding.
-A clear plan for how the pilot data will support the development of the external funding proposal(s) is required.
+A clear plan for how the pilot data will support development of the external funding proposal(s) is required.

-Second-year Supplement: If awarded, PIs are eligible to apply for a $20,000 supplement from the Cancer Center, which is an extension to the initial one-year award.
+Second-year Supplement: If awarded the ACS-IRG Pilot Award, PIs are eligible to apply for a $20,000 supplement from the Cancer Center, which is an extension to the initial one-year award.

 Deadlines: